joelsernamoreno/WiFiKeylogger/README.md

-Simple hardware keylogger with wireless connectivity (WiFi).
+Simple hardware keylogger with wireless connectivity (WiFi) with multiple layout support.

+**Attention: this repository is not finished, you can contact me by twitter if you have any questions**

+Twitter: @JoelSernaMoreno

 ## Configuration: